lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 # Systematization
 ## Overview
-TODO: Describe the general approach to our systematization (talk about the 6 questions Bill came up with and why we choose them for our analysis).
-A couple paragraphs in total should suffice.
-Just take the six questions below and justify/summarize them with a few sentences each.
+Our systematization follows a uniform process that enables us to categorize, assess, and ultimately rate the potential usefulness of various research works and related resources.
+In it, we attempt to address the following issues:

-1. What problem(s) does the resource address?
+1. *What problem(s) does the resource address?*
-2. How does the problem relate to web browser UI?
-If so, how?
+2. *Does the problem relate to web browser UI?
+If so, how?* What aspects of the problem are shared between the resource topic and web browser UI?
-3. What solution(s) is proposed?
+3. *What solution(s) is proposed?*
-4. Are the solutions relevant to web browser UI?
-If so, how?
+4. *Are the solutions relevant to web browser UI?
+If so, how?*  What aspects of the solution(s) could be applied to web browser UI?
-5. What are the pros and cons of the solutions with respect to security, usability, and ease of adoption?
+5. *What are the pros and cons of the solutions with respect to security, usability, and ease of adoption?*  Will people use it?
+What security guarantees are implied?
+How likely is it that users will actually interact with the solution mechanism?
-6. [only if viable] Based on the resource, how would you suggest proceeding with the implementation of the solution?
+6. [if viable] *Based on the resource, how would you suggest proceeding with the implementation of the solution?*

 ## Paper 1
 TODO: Perform the systematization analysis on each paper you have read using our